nishalrai/nishalrai.github.io/_posts/2024-04-27-process-injection-DLL-injection.md

 Or, you can go through the [blog](https://nirajkharel.com.np/posts/process-module-enumeration/) I wrote before to enumerate the loaded DLLs/modules in the running process.

 As we discussed earlier, `DllMain` serves as the entry point function for each loaded DLL.
 Let's explore what `DllMain` is and how we can create our own malicious DLL:
-- Create a new project and select **Dynamic-Link Library** as the project type.
+- On Microsoft Visual Code Studio, create a new project and select **Dynamic-Link Library** as the project type.
 - Open the project, and you will be presented with default code for the DLL.